mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 {{"demo": "ValueGetterGrid.js", "bg": "inline"}}

-The value generated is used for filtering, sorting, rendering, etc. unless overridden by a more specific configuration.
+The value generated is used for filtering, sorting, rendering, etc. unless overridden by `valueFormatter` or `renderCell`.

 ### Value formatter